 - Avoid charging until you get somewhere cooler, or until the iPhone has had a chance to cool down.
 Charging heats up the device.

 - Turn on Airplane mode.
 This turns off GPS, Bluetooth, Wi-Fi and Cellular data.
 It's in Control Centre: tap the plane icon.

-- Turn the iPhone off entirely.
-It's a bit extreme but if you're worried about overheating then keeping the iPhone switched off when not in use can help.
+- If you can manage without notifications, we'd suggest turning the iPhone off entirely when not in use.
 Hold down the Sleep/Wake button and slide to power off the device.
-(If you've got an X-series, hold down the power button and one of the volume buttons.)
+(If you've got an iPhone 11 or other handset without a Home button, you should instead hold down the power button and one of the volume buttons.)

-- There are some products on the market that claim to cool down hot phones, such as the Ocamo Cooling Pad and Momen Gaming Controller & Phone Cooler; both incorporate fans.
+- There are some products on the market that claim to cool down hot phones, such as the 10W Fast Wireless Charger and Momen Gaming Controller & Phone Cooler; both incorporate fans.
 We've also found that Moshi's Magnetic Car Mount, which slots into your vehicle's air conditioning vents, tends to cool down a handset as a side-effect if the AC is turned up high.

 Hopefully these tips will help you to keep the iPhone running at an acceptable temperature.
 If not, it's possible that there is a more serious fault, and you should make an appointment at Apple's Genius Bar.